zstoebs/site/content/projects/tello-slam/index.md

 </figure>
 <br>

 vSLAM was a much harder task to get right.
 One crux of the system was the speed at which the Tello captured frames; for vSLAM to work well, frames need to be captured in quick succession, with very slight movements.
-Precisely moving the Tello proved to be very challenging with the MATLAB toolkit, plus an indoor environment where the Tello's own gusts from its propellers reflected off of hard surfaces would significantly alter its course.
+Precisely moving the Tello proved to be very challenging with the MATLAB toolkit, plus an indoor environment where the Tello's own gusts reflecting off of hard surfaces would significantly alter its course.
 Regardless, the system was still able to generate a point cloud and update location within the map.

 # Future
 1. Streamline main.m with user input to guide the program and improve the functionality of vslam.m as best I can for Tello.